Diabetic Retinopathy Treatment in Oklahoma City

 - Stage 1 – Mild nonproliferative diabetic retinopathy is characterized by small hemorrhages and/or microaneurysms, in the retina’s blood vessels.
 Fluid may start leaking into the retina, causing early macular swelling.

 - Stage 2 – Moderate nonproliferative diabetic retinopathy includes increased damage to blood vessels, which interferes with the retina’s blood flow.
 The macula accumulates blood and other fluids in this stage, which begins to cause blurred vision.

 - Stage 3 – Severe nonproliferative diabetic retinopathy is characterized by blocked blood vessels in the retina, leading to a significant decrease in blood flow.
 The body begins to receive signals to grow new blood vessels in the retina.

 - Stage 4 – Proliferative diabetic retinopathy is the most advanced stage of the disease when new blood vessels are formed in the retina.
 These new blood vessels are very fragile and rupture easily, causing the vitreous gel to fill with blood.
 This can trigger a reduced field of vision, retinal detachment, blurry vision, and sometimes blindness.

 Symptoms of Diabetic Retinopathy

-Diabetic retinopathy symptoms are typically hard to notice at first, but as the condition progresses, symptoms can develop that include:
+Diabetic retinopathy symptoms are typically hard to notice at first.
+As the condition progresses, diabetic retinopathy symptoms may include:

 - An increasing number of floaters